apache/mesos/docs/configuration.md

     --docker_config=VALUE
   </td>
   <td>
-The default docker config file for slave.
-Can be provided either as a path pointing to the slave local docker config file, or as a JSON-formatted string.
+The default docker config file for agent.
+Can be provided either as a path pointing to the agent local docker config file, or as a JSON-formatted string.
 The format of the docker config file should be identical to docker's default one (e.g., either <code>~/.docker/config.json</code> or
 <code>~/.dockercfg</code>).